Chapter 16 BWV 77 Du sollt Gott, deinen Herren lieben

 Whereas that aria was a loving serenade, the tenor recitative is a forthright appeal for support in doing the right thing—-Give me, God, a Samaritan′s heart that I might love and support my neighbour and abhor my own love of self—-only then may I aspire to the life of bliss that You can grant me.
 Any undue brashness in this direct entreaty is softened by the sustained string chords and the echo of the first movement chorale in the penultimate bar which, perhaps, is just sufficient to remind us that it is God′s law and wishes that shall prevail, not our own.
 The soprano aria stressed the need to love God.
 Now the tenor places the emphasis upon the second commandment articulated in the chorus—-love your neighbour.

 The second and final aria is an enigma in a number of ways.
 Firstly, we might have expected a text of fulfilment and satisfaction in the recognition that God′s law has been evoked and His assistance petitioned.
 Once received, we should be set firmly on the road to redemption; but this is not how the librettist saw it.
 On the contrary, we have a confession of weakness and admissions of potential failure—-nothing remains within my love but defects and deficiency—-much as I desire and will myself to do God′s bidding, I cannot do it!
 An example of Lutheran preoccupation with a dearth of faith and commitment yes, but quite possibly a dilemma for Bach whose attitudes and settings were never wholly negative.
-It seems as if the cantata that began with a positive, if intricate, view of the cosmos has to end on a more negative note.
+It seems as if the cantata that began with a positive, if intricate, view of the cosmos could end on a more negative note.
 Perhaps that is why Bach chose the almost bizarre combination of solo trumpet with alto and continuo.

 The aria has the feeling of an eerie sarabande or minuet, much depending upon the tempo chosen.
 The first three notes are rhetorically powerful and are taken up by the singer on entry—-Ah, there remains (nothing but imperfection).
 Trumpet, voice and continuo together create a powerful scenario which may seem at odds with the confessions of inadequacy.

 But Bach is almost certainly being much more subtle than that.
 The trumpet is a symbol of power and potency frequently used to celebrate the authorative and the divine.
 When announcing its opening theme these are the impressions the listener gains.
 But its bursts of semi-quavers, a weirdly fascinating sound, particularly on the original valveless instrument, give an impression of stress, tension and effort—-even human imperfection.
 Indeed, these passages must have taxed the skills of some of the best practitioners at the time; the effort just to get the notes out may well have been apparent to all, thus reinforcing the message of the text through sheer physical struggle and endeavour.
+This would partly has been the result of Bach’s setting the movement in C major, a particularly difficult key for the trumpet and one in which Bach seldom wrote for the instrument.

 It would seem that Bach′s approach, positive as always, was to accentuate the potency of the human spirit and its efforts to do what needed to be done.
 This is not an aria about weakness, failure and humility.
 On the contrary it is the encapsulation of a strong and determined spirit who will, as everyone does on occasion, find certain tasks overwhelming.
 The exquisite subtlety of Bach′s mind and his sensitivity to the text have produced yet another movement which is captivating and engaging, ultimately inscrutable and certainly unique.